ryanatkn/eslint-config/README.md

 I use this ESLint config in all of [my projects](https://github.com/ryanatkn).
 For a simple example see [fuz_template](https://github.com/ryanatkn/fuz_template).
-It's fairly strict, but more relaxed than the `typescript-eslint` strict config in several cases, and it adds a little more strictness in places.
+It's fairly strict, adding many rules beyond the ESLint recommended config.
+It extends the `typescript-eslint` strict and stylistic typechecked configs, modifying some rules and adding others.
+See [index.js](index.js) for details.

-It's designed to complement TypeScript and Prettier, so all redundant rules are disabled.
+It's designed to complement TypeScript and Prettier, so all redundant rules are omitted.
 It doesn't use the Prettier ESLint plugin - you can add it yourself, I prefer running Prettier separately.